post-self/post-self.ink/content/_index.md

 Alternately: "If I had a nickel for every time I accidentally wrote something with heavy plural undertones that I hadn't intended but nonetheless made me doubt my identity, I'd have two nickels!
 Which isn't a lot, but it is weird that it happened twice."
 -->

+Post-Self is a human creation.
+We do not participate in, support, allow, or even engage with LLM or other 'generative AI' creations.

 <p class="buy">
 <a href="https://wiki.post-self.ink/wiki/What_is_Post-Self%3F">What is Post-Self?</a>
 <br>